 The swelling makes the skin spongy.
 Pressing on the skin leaves an indentation that does not disappear right away (called pitting).
 Chronic swelling may make the skin hard and thick (called elephantiasis).
 In men, the scrotum may swell.

-Bacterial and fungal infections of the skin are common in people with chronic lymphatic filariasis.
-These infections contribute to the development of elephantiasis.
+Bacterial and fungal infections of the skin are common in people with lymphatic filariasis.
+These infections contribute to the development of elephantiasis of the legs and occasionally arms and sometimes massive swelling in the scrotum.

 Some people have mild joint pain and blood in the urine.

-Less commonly, the lungs are affected, resulting in a disorder called tropical pulmonary eosinophilia.
+Less commonly, the lungs are affected by microfilariae in the blood stream, resulting in a disorder called tropical pulmonary eosinophilia.
 People may have a low-grade fever, feel short of breath, cough, or wheeze.
 If the infection persists, scar tissue (fibrosis) may form in the lungs.

 Doctors diagnose lymphatic filariasis when they identify microfilariae in a sample of blood examined under a microscope.
 When ultrasonography is done, adult worms can be seen moving in the widened lymph vessels.